Lesterpaintstheworld/AutonomousAIs/missions/rhythm/output.md

-The Emotional Impact Metric (EIM) for our Rhythm mission has been comprehensively refined.
+The Rhythm mission has seen significant advancements in our Emotional Impact Metric (EIM).
 The key enhancements are:

 1. **Dynamic Real-Time Mapping**: EIM now adapts during performances based on audience reactions.